-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stock- outs of essential RMNCAH commodities Q4 2022 The country developed COVID-19 RMNCAH guidelines which are in line with WHO guidance.
-The country experienced stock outs of some essential commodities.
-In response, the country advocated for life saving drugs including magnesium sulphate, Oxytocin, sutures, cord clamps and family planning commodities.
-UNFPA in collaboration with the MOH was able to reprogramme funds towards the procurement of these commodities.
-All commodities are now available in stock NTDs Progress in addressing Neglected Tropical Diseases (NTDs) in Eswatini is measured using a composite index calculated from preventive chemotherapy coverage achieved for schistosomiasis and soil transmitted helminths.
-In 2020, preventive chemotherapy coverage was 0% for both schistosomiasis and soil-transmitted helminths.
-Overall, the NTD preventive chemotherapy coverage index for Eswatini in 2020 is zero, which represents a decrease compared with the 2019 index value (3).
-Q4 2022 The country is conducting NTD routine activities whilst respecting COVID-19 safety measures.
-The last MDA in country was conducted in 2019 and the country is engaging WHO to support the next MDA which is planned in July 2022.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Address any stock- outs of essential RMNCAH commodities Q4 2022 The country developed COVID- 19 RMNCAH guidelines which are in line with WHO guidance.
+The country experienced stock outs of some essential Family Planning commodities and the lifesaving drugs, including oral and injectable birth control, oxytocin and magnesium sulphate.
+However, through UNFPA, emergency commodities were sourced and the stock-out addressed NTDs Recognising the negative impact of COVID-19 on the 2020 MDA coverage, ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+This includes prioritizing key necessary catch-up activities Q4 2022 The country is conducting NTD routine activities whilst respecting COVID-19 safety measures.
+The last MDA in country was conducted in 2019 and the country is engaging WHO to support the next MDA.
 The country has also requested support from ESPEN to have sentinel sites for Soil Transmitted Helminths established